LEENGIN/bou-alj-java-challenge1/readme.md

 - I have about 5 years experience in Spring MVC
 - I have about 1 years experience in Spring Boot
-- I do not know Spring Boot so much but i can understand it very soon, case i have long String experience and i think Spring boot is just like a tool to help me develop something
+- I do not know Spring Boot so much but i can understand it very soon, case i have long Spring experience and i think Spring boot is just like a tool to help me develop something